 - 1. Cover Letter.
 Applicant must provide a cover letter that describes the Project, the target AMGI and rent structure, public benefit, any special characteristics, a Scope of Work narrative, and any other information deemed pertinent.
-If applicable, a separate letter from the Principal Contact listed on Form 3 expressing the Development Team's preferred order of award for set-asides, as described at Section 2.6 shall be placed in front of the cover letter described in this paragraph. - 2.
+If applicable, a separate letter from the Principal Contact listed on Form 3 expressing the Development Team's preferred order of award for set-asides, as described at Section 2.6 shall be placed in front of the cover letter described in this paragraph.
+Amenities described in the cover letter will be included in the LURA. - 2.
 Insert Form 1 Project Schedule. - 3.
-Insert Certificate from 2019 Application Workshop.
+Insert Certificate from 2021 Application Workshop.
 (See Section 2.5(B).) - 4.
 Insert Certificate evidencing Developer Compliance Training.
 (See Section 2.5(C).) - 5.
 Waiver of Requirements.
-With the exception of Section 2.7 Scoring and Threshold items, Applicants may request that ADOH waive specific requirements of this Plan.
+With the exception of the Tiebreaker at Section 2.8, Scoring requirements to achieve points and threshold items found in Section 2.9, and the size of new construction Units in Section 2.9(L), Applicants may request that ADOH waive specific requirements of this Plan.
 Waiver requests must be submitted with the Application and shall be supported by a detailed narrative explanation sufficient to permit ADOH to determine that: 1) waiver of the requirement is consistent with I.R.C. § 42, its implementing regulations and IRS guidance; 2) waiver of the requirement is necessary; 3) waiver of the requirement accomplishes the purposes and objectives of this Plan; and 4) the waiver does not adversely affect the feasibility of the Project.
 Each waiver request must be submitted on a separate sheet of paper and inserted at this Tab.
 ADOH considers requests for waivers on a case by case basis and waivers may be denied in the ADOH's sole discretion.
 In the event that a waiver request is granted, ADOH will notify the Applicant in writing at the time of the award letter.